kasmtech/KasmVNC/README.md

     - Keyboard input rate limit
     - Screen region selection
   - Deb packages for Debian, Ubuntu, and Kali Linux included in release.
-  - RPM packages for CentOS, Oracle, OpenSUSE, Fedora.
+  - RPM packages for Oracle, OpenSUSE, Fedora.
 RPM packages are currently not updatable and not released, though you can build and install them.
 See build documentation.
   - Web [API](https://github.com/kasmtech/KasmVNC/wiki/API) added for remotely controlling and getting information from KasmVNC
   - Multi-User support with permissions that can be changed via the API
   - Web UI uses a webpack for faster load times.